-- 1. Close ALL burner valves, controls and pilot light valves. - 2.
-Open the main valve in the propane container slowly to avoid a fast rush of propane vapor through the excess flow valve causing propane freeze-up.
-Should you experience propane freeze-up, close the main valve and wait 15 minutes before trying again. - Listen carefully as propane begins to flow.
-If a hissing noise is heard for more than one or two seconds, close the main valve and contact your dealer to have the propane system tested. - 4.
-Light the appliances as directed in the appropriate manufacturer manual from your Owner Information Package.
+- 1. CLOSE ALL burner valves, controls and pilot light valves. - 2.
+OPEN the propane tank's main valve SLOWLY.
+This avoids a fast rush of propane vapor through the excess flow valve which can cause a propane freeze-up. - If a propane freeze-up occurs, CLOSE the main valve and wait 15 minutes before trying again. - 3.
+LISTEN carefully as propane begins to flow. - If a hissing noise is heard for more than one or two seconds, CLOSE the main valve and contact your dealer to have your propane system tested. - LIGHT the appliances ONLY as directed in the appropriate manufacturer manual (found in your Owner Information Package).